mudler/LocalAI/docs/content/docs/getting-started/quickstart.md

 **LocalAI** is the free, Open Source OpenAI alternative.
 LocalAI act as a drop-in replacement REST API that's compatible with OpenAI API specifications for local inferencing.
 It allows you to run [LLMs]({{%relref "docs/features/text-generation" %}}), generate images, audio (and not only) locally or on-prem with consumer grade hardware, supporting multiple model families and architectures.

-## Installation Methods

 LocalAI is available as a container image and binary, compatible with various container engines like Docker, Podman, and Kubernetes.
 Container images are published on [quay.io](https://quay.io/repository/go-skynet/local-ai?tab=tags&tag=latest) and [Docker Hub](https://hub.docker.com/r/localai/localai).
 Binaries can be downloaded from [GitHub](https://github.com/mudler/LocalAI/releases).

-{{% alert icon="💡" %}}

-**Hardware Requirements:** The hardware requirements for LocalAI vary based on the model size and quantization method used.
-For performance benchmarks with different backends, such as `llama.cpp`, visit [this link](https://github.com/ggerganov/llama.cpp#memorydisk-requirements).
-The `rwkv` backend is noted for its lower resource consumption.

-{{% /alert %}}

 ## Prerequisites